Cluster Categorification of Rank 2 Webs: Webs of Rank

 The rightmost web in Figure~\ref{D4} and its rotation by one are the two rank $2$ webs which are cluster variables on $\Gr(3,6)$. \end{example}

-\begin{conjecture} The set $\mathcal{W}$ is the complete set of rank $2$ cluster variables on the Grassmannian $\Gr(k,n)$. \end{conjecture}
+\begin{conjecture} The set $\mathcal{W}$ realizes the complete set of rank $2$ cluster variables on the Grassmannian $\Gr(k,n)$. \end{conjecture}

 Strong evidence for this is the work of Fraser \cite{F22} which describes the full canonical basis of rank $2$ functions as webs.
 Among those webs, the only arborizable ones are those in $\mathcal{W}$.
+Informally speaking, arborization is a process that turns a planar web into a possibly self-intersecting \emph{tree diagram} if possible, see~\cite[Definition 10.3]{FP}.
 It is believed that a web must be arborizable in order to be a cluster variable \cite{FP}.
 (They conjecture this for $k=3$, but we believe it has a good chance of being true for $k>3$ as well.)
-Note that the number of webs in $\mathcal{W}$ is also precisely the cardinality of rank $2$ indecomposable modules predicted in \cite{BBL}.
+Note that the number of webs in $\mathcal{W}$ is also precisely the number of isomorphism classes of rank $2$ indecomposable rigid modules predicted in \cite{BBL}.